 Get more health tips for parents at uclahealth.org/healthtips.

-Tags: children's health, Children’s Health, fluency, House Children’s Hearing Center of UCLA, language, speech articulation, speech disorders, speech impairment, UCLA Mattel Children's Hospital, voice
+Tags: children's health, Children’s Health, fluency, health tips for parents, House Children’s Hearing Center of UCLA, language, speech articulation, speech disorders, speech impairment, UCLA Mattel Children's Hospital, voice